Table of Contents

-The thyroid hormones physiologically are responsible for body’s basal metabolic functioning.
+The thyroid hormones are physiologically responsible for the body’s basal metabolic functioning.
 Therefore, most of the clinical manifestations of hyperthyroidism are primarily due to the increased metabolic rate of the body.
 The patient loses weight despite enhanced appetite and often complains of heat intolerance, excessive sweating, palpitations, hyperactivity, irritability, anxiety and even insomnia.
-The hands are warm, moist and palmar erythema may be present.
+The hands are warm and moist, and palmar erythema may be present.
 Hair may be thin with increased hair loss.
 Deep tendon reflexes may be brisk.

 Sinus tachycardia is the most common cardiovascular manifestation, often associated with palpitations.
 It may cause worsening of angina or heart failure in patients with preexisting heart disease.
 Atrial fibrillation is more common in older patients (> 50 years).

 Gastrointestinal motility is increased, leading to increased stool frequency, often with diarrhea.
 Women frequently experience menstrual irregularities, especially oligomenorrhea or amenorrhea, with the loss of libido.
-The thyroid hormones cause bone resorption and in long-term may lead to osteoporosis and increased risk of fractures.
+The thyroid hormones cause bone resorption and in the long run may lead to osteoporosis and increased risk of fractures.

 The common clinical features of thyrotoxicosis are summarized in the following table: